Petar Bojović

+Following the breakthrough on the Thessaloniki Front of World War I, he became the fourth Serbian officer promoted to field marshal.

 Life

 Early life

 Bojović was born on 16 July 1858 in Miševići, Nova Varoš.
-He had distant ancestry from the Vasojevići.

 He fought in Serbian-Ottoman Wars from 1876 to 1878 as a cadet of the Artillery school, as well as in wars that Serbia waged at the beginning of the 20th century.
 He was Chief of the General Staff for the first time from 1905 to 1908.

 Balkan Wars

 In the Balkan Wars, he was the Chief of Staff of the 1st Army, which scored huge success in battles of Kumanovo, Bitola (First Balkan War) and Bregalnica (Second Balkan War).
-Given that the commander was the militarily infinitely less experienced crown prince Alexander who had to rely heavily on his chief of staff - the appointment made him effectively the commander of the army.
 He took part in peace negotiations with Turkey, held in London in 1913, as a military expert in the Serbian Government delegation.